tschannik/caprover-umami/README.md

 Caprover-umami just adds some essential logic to not wipe your database on automatic deploys via docker in Caprover (or on other systems)

+Please feel free to open a PR if you want to bump the unami version.

 Big credit to the super awesome lightweight selfowned website analytics <3

 Please read the original README below